 One thing that you’ll want to avoid subjecting your computer components to is excessive amounts of heat.
 Electronic devices, in general, don’t do well when they get too hot.
 And, if they reach too high of temperatures, they can completely fail.

 This is especially true with your computer’s CPU.
 If you have a computer or a laptop, it is essential to ensure that your CPU is operating within a normal range of temperatures.
 CPUs will get hotter as they are asked to carry out more processes.
 However, with proper cooling measures in place, you can ensure that your CPU won’t get too hot—even when the load on it is high—so that you don’t run into any problems.

-Really, there are only two fundamental ways to reduce the temperatures your processor is running at: provide better cooling or get a CPU that operates at lower temperatures.
+Really, there are only three fundamental ways to reduce the temperatures your processor is running at: provide better cooling, reduce your CPU usage, or get a CPU that operates at lower temperatures.
 However, there are many different ways to provide better cooling for your processor.
-In this guide, we’re going to go over nine different ways that you can use to lower your processor’s temperatures.
+In this guide, we’re going to go over ten different ways that you can use to lower your processor’s temperatures.
 So, if you’re wondering how to lower your CPU temps, keep reading.